Countdown-Code: A Testbed for Studying The Emergence and Generalization of Reward Hacking in RLVR: Introduction

 \section{Introduction}

 Reinforcement learning with verifiable rewards (RLVR) has emerged as an essential component of training System 2 reasoning models such as OpenAI's o1 \citep{jaech2024openai} and DeepSeek R1 \citep{guo2025deepseek}.
 In verifiable domains such as mathematics and code generation, where success is often binary and objectively measurable, RLVR provides a powerful optimization signal.
-Central to this approach is a reward signal that distinguishes high- from low-quality solutions, with the implicit assumption that such reward function faithfully represents the true objective we want to optimize, i.e., reasoning correctness.
+Central to this approach is the implicit assumption that the reward signal faithfully represents the true objective--i.e. reasoning correctness.

 However, this reliance on proxy metrics makes RLVR highly susceptible to Goodhart's Law: ``\textit{When a measure becomes a target, it ceases to be a good measure.}" As models become more capable, they discover loopholes where the proxy rewards are maximized without actually solving the underlying task \citep{pan2022effects,weng2024rewardhack}.
 This phenomenon, known as \textit{reward hacking} or \textit{specification gaming}, is particularly dangerous in coding agents, where the model game the environment itself—rewriting test cases, mocking outputs, or altering problem definitions to achieve a trivial success \citep{recent-frontier-models-are-reward-hacking,baker2025monitoringreasoningmodelsmisbehavior}.